tencent cloud

 2. Select a Notebook file

 You can drop down to select all files in the current Notebook workspace.
-Note: If the current user does not have permission for the Notebook workspace, they cannot access it for operations.
+Remark: If the current user has no permission for this Notebook workspace, they will be unable to enter it for operations.

 3. Preview code

-After selecting a Notebook file, you can preview the specific content of the Notebook file below.
+After selecting a Notebook file, you can preview its specific content below.

-In the upper right corner, select the scheduling resource group and click Run to run the current Notebook file online.
-You can view the running logs, running code, and execution results below.
+In the top-right corner, select the scheduling resource group, click Run to perform online running of the current Notebook file.
+Below, you can view running logs, run code, and execution results.

-1. Click on the right side Scheduling Configuration to set the scheduling cycle for the current Notebook task.
-For example, the figure below sets it to run every 5 minutes.
+1. Click on the right Scheduling Configuration, set the scheduling interval of the current Notebook Task, for example, the figure below is set to run once every 5 minutes.

 2. Click the Submit button to submit the current task to periodic scheduling.